 Vision - Kinlochard is a tranquil place with the community at its heart.
 Community-led development, improvements to the digital connectivity and a low carbon transport and active travel network, have reinforced social cohesion.
-The surrounding landscape is climate resilient and has been respected and enhanced to support a balanced approach to managing visitors so that local people and visitors are able to enjoy the tranquil recreational and scenic qualities of the area.
+The surrounding landscape is climate resilient and has been respected and enhanced and ato support a balanced approach to managing-the management of visitors so-will ensure that both local people and visitors are able to enjoy the tranquil recreational and scenic qualities of the area.
 Kinlochard has been recognised for its strong sense of community, guardianship of the environment and continued support of access to the surrounding landscape.